Restream/reindexer-py/README.md

 __Returns:__

-    (:obj:`list` of :obj:`str`): A list of all metadata keys.
+    (:obj:`list` of :obj:`str`): A list of all metadata keys

 __Raises:__

-    Exception: Raises with an error message of API return if Reindexer instance is not initialized yet.
+    Exception: Raises with an error message of API return if Reindexer instance is not initialized yet
-    Exception: Raises with an error message of API return on non-zero error code.
+    Exception: Raises with an error message of API return on non-zero error code

 <h3 id="pyreindexer.rx_connector.RxConnector.select">select</h3>